CDRH/lewisandclark/README.md

 Journals of the Lewis and Clark Expedition
 =================

-This rails project powers the [https://lewisandclarkjournals.unl.edu/](Journals of the Lewis and Clark Expedition) website.
-It is intended for use with a Solr index designed around the CDRH's [API schema](https://github.com/CDRH/data/blob/master/schema.md)
+This rails project powers the [Journals of the Lewis and Clark Expedition](https://lewisandclarkjournals.unl.edu/) website.
+It is intended for use with a Solr index designed around the CDRH's [API schema](https://github.com/CDRH/data/blob/master/schema.md).

 ## Technology